cutimcsf/ClarksonSensorFirmware/readme.md

 Contact Tim (tfanelli@clarkson.edu) if you need help getting set up.

+## Code Layout
+app.h/app.c and clarkson_sensor.h/clarkson_sensor.c contain all the logic for BLE interactions

+Code to interface with the ADC, DAC, LMP91000, read the battery voltage, and interact with the accelerometer are all in the peripherals/ subfolder (note, I haven't started the accelerometer code yet, but it's just an SPI interface same as the DAC and the SPI peripheral is already configured)

 ## Getting Started with Firmware Development for the EFR32 Microcontroller

 To learn the Bluetooth technology basics, see [UG103.14: Bluetooth LE Fundamentals](https://www.silabs.com/documents/public/user-guides/ug103-14-fundamentals-ble.pdf).